davesmith10/sarek/README.md

 ## Access Control

-Token assertions control what paths a user can read or write:
+A simple token assertion system controls what paths a user can read and write:

 | Assertion | Access |
 |-----------|--------|